ma-serra/OpenContracts/docs/permissioning/consolidated_permissioning_guide.md

 > **🔵 NEW FEATURE**: Annotations can now be marked as "created by" an analysis or extract using `created_by_analysis` and `created_by_extract` fields.
 These annotations are private to the source object and only visible to users with permission to that analysis/extract.

+> **🟢 NEW FEATURE**: COMMENT permission added with special "open commenting" mode.
+When `corpus.allow_comments = True`, any user who can READ an annotation can COMMENT on it.
+Enables community feedback without explicit permission grants.

 > **⚠️ DEPRECATION WARNING**: The `resolve_oc_model_queryset` function in `opencontractserver.shared.resolvers` was DEPRECATED and replaced with `Model.objects.visible_to_user(user)` calls.

 ## Key Changes in Current Implementation